Vintage Wide Range Humbucker

 In 1972 Fender introduced their take on the humbucker, a singularly unique design from Seth Lover, the inventor of the original "humbucking" pickup.
 Known for their clarity and top-end sparkle, they went out of production in 1979, until Fender reissued them in 1983 with a different design to the originals.
 These modern versions are a standard humbucker in a larger case, and don't display any of the characteristics that made the originals so unique and sought after.

-I use custom-made larger bobbins just like the originals, which allows me to use the correct 42awg wire, and a custom-made ferrous reflector plate to increase the inductance of the pickup and shape the tone like the originals.
+Based on the specs of the original 70's pickups, I use custom-made larger bobbins just like the originals, which allows me to use the correct 42awg wire, and a custom-made ferrous reflector plate to increase the inductance of the pickup and shape the tone like the originals.
+The neck is wound to 10.4k, while the bridge is 10.6k using the same winding patterns as the originals, and both bridge and neck positions have 54mm pole spacing.

-Available with chrome covers with two options: "spaghetti-style" signature logo, or plain covers.
+Available in two cover options: "spaghetti-style" signature logo, or plain covers.

 As with the originals, 1Meg pots are recommended to really bring out the best of these pickups, and I am able to provide a suitable set of pots and caps.